 Be sure to contact us to receive all of our e-news about upcoming residencies, classes, and other outreach initiatives.
 Find out how to book KAIROS workshops and residencies at your school or organization.

 Some of our most recent and notable outreach initiatives include:

-- Setting choreography as Guest Artists on students of the Cambridge Rindge and Latin School, The Cambridge School of Weston, The Northfield Mount Hermon School and others.
+- Setting original choreography as Guest Artists on students of the Cambridge Rindge and Latin School, The Cambridge School of Weston, The Northfield Mount Hermon School and others.